finbourne/lusid-sdk-python-preview/sdk/docs/CorporateActionSourcesApi.md

 [EARLY ACCESS] DeleteCorporateActions: Delete corporate actions

 Delete one or more corporate actions from a particular corporate action source.
+The maximum number of corporate actions that this method can delete per request is 1,000.

 ### Example